-The IBM 3791 Controller communicates, via communications lines through an IBM 3704 or 3705 Communications Controller, with a central System/370 using SNA (systems network architecture).
+The IBM 3791 Controller, with the local channel attachment, can be attached directly to a System/370 byte multiplexer or block multiplexer channel.
+The 3791 also communicates over communications lines via an IBM 3704 or 3705 Communications Controller with the System/370, using systems network architecture (SNA).
 Functions performed by the 3790 system are specified by programs that are sent to the 3791 Controller from the System/370.
 These programs allow the 3790 system to operate without supervision from, or interaction with, the System/370, except when data or programs are being exchanged between systems.